-'The Princess and the Pea' by Hans Christian Andersen (1835) is in the public domain.
+1'The Princess and the Pea' by Hans Christian Andersen (1835) is in the public domain.

+Lesson Title: Figurative Language - Theme: Writing

+Hyperbole

+Lesson Number: L3-L084 Class: SSS 3 Time: 40 minutes

+Learning Outcomes Preparation

-Lesson Title: Figurative Language - Hyperbole Theme: Writing Lesson Number: L3-L084 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Demonstrate understanding of hyperbole by using examples to express an idea.
-Write a text using appropriate vocabulary and hyperboles. s for writing a story e on the board (see end
+By the end of the lesson, pupils Write the step s for writing a story

+will be able to: with hyperbole e on the board (see end

+Demonstrate understanding of of lesson).

+hyperbole by using examples to

+express an idea.

+2. Write a text using appropriate

+vocabulary and hyperboles.